tdavis6/dailySummaryEmail/README.md

 - WEBCAL_LINKS: Link(s) for webcal or ics calendars of which the events should appear in the email.
   Use one string, seperated by commas.
 Do not quotes.
 (Optional, required for calendar compatibility)
+- PUZZLES: True or False.
+Enables puzzles. (optional, required for puzzles) (defaults to false)
+- WOTD: True or False.
+Enables the Word of the Day. (optional, required for WOTD) (defaults to false)
+- QOTD: True or False.
+Enables the Quote of the Day. (optional, required for QOTD) (defaults to false)
 - HOUR: The hour to send the email.
 (Defaults to the time when the container started.) (optional)
 - MINUTE: The minute to send the email.
 (Defaults to the time when the container started.)
 (Optional)
 - LOGGING_LEVEL: Level for logging (defaults to INFO).
 Options: INFO, CRITICAL, DEBUG, WARNING.